qoderpurnanand/Swan-Documentation/Systems/BankNifty_Long/BankNifty_Long_ver1.2/Optimizations/readme.md

-The recent optimization was done on January, 2022.
+The recent optimization was done on 30th June, 2022.